johnwcowan/r7rs-work/R7RSSmallErrata.md

-Errata from the [[http://trac.sacrideo.us/wg/attachment/wiki/WikiStart/r7rs.pdf|final draft of R7RS]].
+Errata from the [final draft of R7RS](http://trac.sacrideo.us/wg/attachment/wiki/WikiStart/r7rs.pdf).
 This list is unofficial.

 1. In Section 3.1 (Variables, syntactic keywords, and regions), the claim in paragraph 2 that all variable binding constructs can be explained in terms of `lambda` does not apply to top-level bindings.